SurniaUlula/wpsso-schema-json-ld/readme.txt

 		* Renamed the "Claim Author Name" option to "Subject Author Name".
 		* Renamed the "Claim Author URL" option to "Subject Author URL".
 		* Renamed the "Claim Made on Date" option to "Subject Publish Date".
-		* Added a new "Subject ISBN" option.
+		* Added a new "Subject Book ISBN" option.
 * **Bugfixes**
 	* None.
 * **Developer Notes**